fubar2/toolfactory-galaxy-docker/README.md

 Running the image from a directory with a subdirectory (export/) is recommended for Bjoern's Galaxy docker because it allows persistence between container restarts.

+Occasionally, Galaxy fails to launch because the database is not available and after a minute, I just stop that and start afresh.
+Usually launches fine then.
+The script does a thorough cleanup before it starts.
+Maybe the docker daemon needs more frequent restarts.

 There are two supplied shell scripts with appropriate command lines to either start a fresh clean instance or restart the image without clearing out the old database and tools: